Table of Contents

 Overall, an IPS helps to protect an organization’s network and systems by identifying and preventing malicious activity before it can cause harm.

-An IPS are installed on the organization’s network and configured to monitor traffic for specific types of activities or events that may indicate a potential threat.
+An IPS is installed on the organization’s network and configured to monitor traffic for specific types of activities or events that may indicate a potential threat.

 An employee attempts to access sensitive data on the network from an unauthorized location.